DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 - When you take the Attack action on your turn, any attack you make with that action can originate from your space or the familiar's space.
 You make this choice for each attack.
 - When a creature that you can see within 5 feet of your familiar moves at least 5 feet away from it, you can use your reaction to make an opportunity attack against that creature as if you were in the familiar's space.

-Starting at 11th level, you can summon your<br> familiar when you deal damage with any force<br> power, instead of just necrotic.
-Additionally,<br> you can summon your familiar when you use<br> a Force-Empowered Self option on your turn.
+Starting at 11th level, you can summon your familiar when you deal damage with any force power, instead of just necrotic.
+Additionally, you can summon your familiar when you use a Force-Empowered Self option on your turn.